kirkrodrigues/yscope-docs/docs/index.md

 :link: clp-ffi-py/main
 clp-ffi-py
 ^^^
 A Python library exposing an interface to CLP's core.
-It currently supports encoding, decoding, searching, and analyzing CLP IR files.
+It currently supports serializing, deserializing, searching, and analyzing CLP IR files.
 :::

 :::{grid-item-card}
 :link: https://github.com/y-scope/clp-ffi-go
 clp-ffi-go
 ^^^
 A Go library exposing an interface to CLP's core.
-It currently supports CLP's core encoding, decoding, and query-generation logic as well as encoding, decoding, searching, and analyzing CLP IR files.
+It currently supports CLP's core encoding and decoding logic as well as serializing, deserializing, searching, and analyzing CLP IR files.
 :::

 :::{grid-item-card}